-Montana Wildlife Heath
+Montana Wildlife Hearth

 I did it again.
 Beautiful installation pictures showed up in my inbox, I didn't post them right away, and then, somehow, they slipped through the cracks.
 This hearth belongs to a talented nature photographer in Montana, and as you can tell from the turkeys on the mantle, she sent these to me back in November.
 Oops!
 Better late than never, right?